gallantlab/realtimefmri/docs/source/pipelines.rst

 Pipelines
 =========

-The flexibility of this package comes from your ability to configure custom preprocessing pipelines.
-To run a real-time experiment, you'll need to configure these.
+Part of flexibility of this package comes from the ability to configure custom preprocessing pipelines.
+A pipeline describes a sequence of processing steps that each new sample undergoes.
 Pipelines are specified using :mod:`yaml` files stored in the ``pipelines`` directory.

 Configuring a real-time preprocessing pipeline